th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/systemd.md

 ``ExecStart=/bin/bash -lc "rhasspy --profile de 2>&1 | cat"``
 [Here is the full file.](https://github.com/th-koeln-intia/ip-sprachassistent-team4/blob/master/scripts/rhasspy.service)
 This redirects all output to the ``cat`` commanand and prints it to the normal standard console.
-When you save your rhasspy settings you need to manually restart rhasspy.
+When you save your Rhasspy settings you need to manually restart Rhasspy.

-## Solution 2 editing the rhasspy run script
+## Solution 2 editing the Rhasspy run script
-The other way is to edit the rhasspy run script ``/usr/bin/rhasspy``.
+The other way is to edit the Rhasspy run script ``/usr/bin/rhasspy``.
 Go down to this:
 ```
 log_path="${profile_dir}/supervisord.log"
 ```